 Luton's specialist legal advice charity specialising in Community Care, Housing, Immigration and Asylum

-Provides information, help and support in a culturally sensitive environment; advances the education of individuals and the community as a whole.
+Provides information, help and support in a culturally sensitive environment; advances the education of individuals and the community as a whole in Suffolk.

 Provides information, advice and support to individuals and families who have experienced, or are experiencing, discrimination/harassment.
 They also provide training to service providers.